onqtam/headjack/src/competition.md

 A list of problems with the contenders in the decentralized identity/media space:

-- No credible path to [web-scale](web_scale.md) - some will hit a wall even at 1 million users.
+- No credible path to [web-scale](principles.md#web-scale-blockspace--the-unix-philosophy) - some will hit a wall even at 1 million users.
 Most are vague around their scalability & data structures and don't put it [front and center](numbers.md) - obfuscating the most important bit.
 Instead of focusing on NFTs & developer APIs, start with the data and work up from that.
 Fake it till you make it is not a viable strategy with the wrong foundation.
+    - > "It is the mark of a charlatan to explain a simple concept in a complex way." - [@naval](https://twitter.com/naval/status/752796426208325632)

 - Complexity & lack of clarity - distributed systems engineers should easily figure out how they work & what the limitations are.
 Why build on something that others are probably having a hard time understanding as well and may not be around in the future?
     - > "Developers care about risk." - [Haseeb](https://haseebq.com/why-decentralization-isnt-as-important-as-you-think/)